Yejong of Goryeo: Support to education and religion

 In July 1109, two months after yielding the nine forts to the Jurchens, Yejong introduced to Gukjagam, the National Academy, seven courses of study based on the Five Classics, the Rites of Zhou, and military studies.
 In 1116, he created academic institutions and libraries such as Cheongyeongak (청연각; 淸讌閣) and Bomungak (보문각; 寶文閣), and in 1119 he established the scholarship foundation Yanghyeongo (양현고; 養賢庫).

 Although interested in education and culture already upon his accession to the throne, the sovereign identified several advantages in this policy: firstly, government education had long since been outclassed by the prosperity of private schools, but the reform introduced by Yejong gave way to a turnaround that continued into the reign of his successor; moreover, it was a way to strengthen his own authority, damaged by the failure against the Jurchens.

 Yejong had an interest in Buddhism and Taoism, and supported them throughout his reign, also being guided by geomancy in pursuing the royal building policies.
 The boundaries between religious beliefs were blurred: in 1106 the king officiated a Taoist ritual in honor of the Supreme Being and at the same time offered sacrifices to King Taejo asking for rain.

+Yejong expended considerable effort to promote Taoism: for instance, he ordered the teaching of the Daodejing (道德經), actively imported Taoist elements and ideas from the Song Dynasty.
 In 1110, the Song emperor sent some ambassadors and two priests to Goryeo to instruct the people on Taoism, and that same year Yejong began the seven-year long construction of the country's first Taoist temple, Bogwongung (복원궁; 福源宮).
 He also renovated existing temples and religious institutions, and maintained cordial relations with the Confucian scholar, later a Taoist hermit, Kwak Yeo (1058–1130), often inviting him to the palace, asking for advice and exchanging poems.